-- This university is required to report any cash shortages or unauthorized removal of property to the state comptroller's office.
-If employee involvement is known or suspected, the reporting procedures in POLICY FI0130 should be followed.
+- This university is required to report any cash shortages or unauthorized removal of property to the state comptroller’s office.
+If employee involvement is known or suspected, the reporting procedures in FI0130 – Fraud, Waste and Abuse should be followed.
 The policies and procedures below apply to cash shortages and losses of equipment or other university property in which employee involvement is not suspected.
-(See REPORTING PROCEDURES for losses of university resources.)
+(See Reporting Procedures for losses of university resources.)

-Cash or property losses resulting from robbery or apparent burglary should be reported immediately to the campus/institute police department.
+- Cash or property losses resulting from theft, robbery, or apparent burglary should be reported immediately to the campus/institute police department.
 If the campus or institute has no police department, the local police department and campus/institute business office should be notified.

 - Departments must report cash shortages of $250 or more within 3 business days to the Office of Audit and Compliance and the campus/institute business office.
 Shortages less than $250 do not have to be reported.

 - Petty Cash Shortages: All petty cash shortages must be replenished from a departmental cost center.
 The request to replenish the fund should fully document the circumstances surrounding the shortage.
 To replenish funds, departments should prepare a T-4.
-The T-4 must be approved by the CBO or designee for amounts of $250 or more.
+The T-4 must be approved by the campus/institute chief business officer or designee for amounts of $250 or more.

 - Shortages in Cash Collections: All shortages in payments received for goods and/or services should be documented with the deposit and reviewed by a supervisor.
 Departments should have written procedures for shortages in cash collections.

-Items discovered missing during the annual inventory verification, should be reported on a T-64 and reported to the chief business officer or designee.
+- Items discovered missing during the annual inventory verification, should be reported on a T-64 and reported to the campus/institute chief business officer or designee.

-The campus/institute chief business officer (or designee) must report all losses (except those with possible employee involvement) on the SUMMARY OF THEFT, MYSTERIOUS DISAPPEARANCE, BURGLARY, OR VANDALISM OF UNIVERSITY FUNDS AND PROPERTY (FORM T-65) which is sent monthly to the Office of Audit and Compliance and the Treasurer's Office.
+- The campus/institute chief business officer (or designee) must report all losses on the T-65 Form.xlsx which is sent monthly to the Office of Audit and Compliance and the Treasurer’s Office.

-Each month the Office of Audit and Compliance sends the SUMMARY OF THEFT, MYSTERIOUS DISAPPEARANCE, BURGLARY, OR VANDALISM OF UNIVERSITY FUNDS AND PROPERTY (FORM T-65) to the director of State Audit, the Equipment Records section of the Controller's Office, and the Risk Management section of the Treasurer's Office.
+- Each month the Office of Audit and Compliance sends the T-65 Form.xlsx to the State Comptroller’s Office (State Audit and the Division of Investigations), the Equipment Records section of the Controller’s Office, and the Risk Management section of the Treasurer’s Office.

 - Equipment Inventory Change/Deletion Request (Form T-64)